-The comments came after a damning report concluded that the Care Quality Commission (CQC) might have deliberately suppressed an internal review which highlighted weaknesses in its inspections of University Hospitals of Morecambe Bay NHS Trust in relation to 12 serious untoward incidents, including a cluster of deaths in the maternity department.
+The news comes after a damning report concluded that the Care Quality Commission (CQC) might have deliberately suppressed an internal review which highlighted weaknesses in its inspections of University Hospitals of Morecambe Bay NHS Foundation Trust.

-Westmorland and Lonsdale MP Tim Farron has written to the Metropolitan Police asking for an investigation into the allegations of a cover-up at the CQC.
-In a letter to Commissioner Sir Bernard Hogan-Howe, the Liberal Democrat MP wrote: "I believe this information that has come to light today could be prima facie evidence that an offence has been committed.
+In a letter to Commissioner Sir Bernard Hogan-Howe, the Liberal Democrat MP for Westmorland and Lonsdale, wrote: "I believe this information that has come to light today could be prima facie evidence that an offence has been committed.
 I urge you to proceed with an investigation using the evidence available."